Skip to main content

 Understanding Edge Computing: Proximity as Power

 Edge computing shifts processing from centralized data centers to locations physically closer to data sources.
-This proximity creates a cascade of benefits that become especially powerful when combined with AI.
+This proximity creates benefits that are particularly useful when combined with AI.

 The Physics of Distance